Southern Squid Jig Fishery

 The SSJF is included on the List of Exempt Native Specimens under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act) and therefore has export approval until 9 October 2026.
 There were no additional recommendations under this exemption.

 The Australian Fisheries Management Authority publishes quarterly logbook reports of interactions with species that are protected under the EPBC Act.
-No interactions were reported for the SSJF in 2017.
+No interactions were reported for the SSJF in 2018.
 The occurrence of fur seals (Arctocephalus spp.) near working jig vessels has been raised as a possible concern in the past.
-However, observers on jig vessels in 2002 found no evidence of negative effects on seals from jigging.
-Observer records in 2005 and 2007 did not identify any effects on seals (Arnould 2002).

 AFMA 2007, Southern Squid Jig Fishery harvest strategy, Australian Fisheries Management Authority, Canberra.